USS Oglala: Pearl Harbor

 In 1941, Oglala became the flagship of Rear Admiral William R. Furlong, commander of minecraft for the Battle Force of the Pacific Fleet.

 On the morning of 7 December 1941, Oglala lay moored outboard of light cruiser Helena alongside Ten Ten Pier, Pearl Harbor Navy Yard.
 Around 07:55, her sailors began firing on attacking Japanese aircraft.
 A Nakajima B5N2 "Kate" carrier torpedo bomber released a torpedo that detonated near her port side in between her and Helena.
 The blast ruptured her port hull and lifted fireroom floor plates, causing her to immediately take on water as, almost simultaneously, Japanese planes strafed her.
 Since the ship was receiving power from the dock, the crew was unable to start her pumps to deal with the deluge of water.
 This damage would later give her a reputation as "the only ship ever to sink from fright."

 Approximately five minutes into the attack, a bomb fell into the water between Oglala and her companion cruiser, detonating near her fireroom.
 She began to list five degrees to port and the rate at which she was flooding meant she would not remain afloat.
 Commander Roland E. Krause, the executive officer, who was in command at the time, decided to move the ship clear of Helena and secure her directly to the pier.
 This was achieved by around 09:00, but 30 minutes later her list had increased to twenty degrees and the order was given to abandon ship.
-Sometime around 10:00, she rolled toward the dock knocking off her bridge structure and main mast as she settled to the bottom on her port side.
+Sometime around 10:00, she rolled toward the dock severing her bridge structure and main mast as she settled to the bottom on her port side.

 None of the crew of Oglala were killed in the attack, although three received injuries.
 In his subsequent report, Commander Edmond Pryor Speight, commanding officer of Oglala, commended the entire crew for performing in accord to the “highest tradition of the Navy,” but particularly singled out two sailors.
 Fireman Second Class Jerald "E" Johnson took decisive action in the immediate aftermath of the attack.
-Johnson secured the boiler and fireroom preventing the chance of a boiler explosion and curtailing some the flooding of the ship.
+Johnson secured the boiler and fireroom, preventing a boiler explosion and curtailing some flooding.
 Chief Boatswains Mate Anthony Zito was able to quickly get Oglala's 3 in/50 caliber anti-aircraft gun into action to fire on the approaching Japanese planes.
 After the order was given to abandon Oglala, Zito commandeered a drifting motor launch and two of his shipmates then sped to give assistance to the ships on Battleship Row.